LucaFontanabona/telerilevamento2024/README.md

 # telerilevamento2024

-this report is thought for remote sensing lectures at UBIBO 📡
+this report is thought for remote sensing lectures at UNIBO 📡